Near Baker City in Baker County, Oregon — The American West (Northwest)

 Erected by Bureau of Land Management and National Park Service.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Ruts of the Oregon Trail (a few steps from this marker); Oregon Trail Memorial (approx. 0.6 miles away); The Lone Tree of the Oregon Trail (approx. 1.1 miles away); Chinese Shrine (approx. 4.1 miles away); Baker City Chinese History (approx. 4.1 miles away); Baker (approx. 4.3 miles away); The Oregon Trail (approx. 4.3 miles away); McCord House and Shop (approx. 5.2 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Ruts of the Oregon Trail (a few steps from this marker); The Wagon Encampment (approx. 0.4 miles away); Oregon Trail Memorial (approx. 0.6 miles away); The Lone Tree of the Oregon Trail (approx. 1.1 miles away); Chinese Shrine (approx. 4.1 miles away); Baker City Chinese History (approx. 4.1 miles away); Baker (approx. 4.3 miles away); The Oregon Trail (approx. 4.3 miles away).
 Touch for a list and map of all markers in Baker City.

 Credits.
 This page was last revised on February 11, 2018.
-This page originally submitted on September 9, 2017, by Barry Swackhamer of San Jose, California.
-This page has been viewed 84 times since then and 25 times this year.
-Photos: 1, 2. submitted on September 9, 2017, by Barry Swackhamer of San Jose, California.
+It was originally submitted on September 9, 2017, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 232 times since then and 38 times this year.
+Photos: 1, 2. submitted on September 9, 2017, by Barry Swackhamer of Brentwood, California.